 Lavender is known for its relaxing effects.
 Researchers have found that lavender increases slow-wave sleep, instrumental for slowing heart rate and muscle relaxation—thus promoting restful sleep.

 Chamomile alleviates insomnia by reducing anxiety and tackling depression.
-It’s been used in ancient herbal medicines to reduce levels of stress and anxiety, which often lead to depression.
+It’s been used in ancient herbal medicines to reduce levels of stress and anxiety, which often lead to depression that can keep you from falling asleep quickly.

 Sweet Marjoram Oil